-School-Based Apprenticeships and Traineeships (SAT's) require one day out of school each week.
-They are constantly advertised through Student Services.
+School-Based Apprenticeships and Traineeships (SATs) require one day out of school each week in the workplace.
+These opportunities are regularly promoted via the School Portal notices and the Unity College Careers Facebook page.
 Contact the VET, Pathways and Transitions Officer for further information.